Chuno sauce is a mild brown sauce you can drizzle over fried foods or use as a secret flavor booster in stews, curries, and stir-fries.

 Chuno sauce is a medium-thick brown sauce for dipping or pouring over fried foods, such as ebi fry and tonkatsu, or used as a flavor booster in demi glaze sauces, yakisoba, and Japanese curry.

-The name means “middle-bodied sauce,” as the thickness is between the thin Japanese Worcestershire sauce and the thick tonkatsu sauce.
+The name means “middle-bodied sauce,” as the thick consistency is between the thin Japanese Worcestershire sauce and the thick tonkatsu sauce.

 It has a sweet, smooth, well-balanced profile with a slightly acidic, fruity, and spicy flavor.